Tytherington Rocks F.C.: Bristol and Suburban Association Football League (1932–1998)

-In 1932 Tytherington Rocks F.C. was formed and joined The Bristol Suburban League, playing mostly in the second and third divisions until the beginning of the Second World War.
+In 1896 Tytherington Rocks F.C. was formed and later on joined The Bristol Suburban League, playing mostly in the second and third divisions until the beginning of the Second World War.
 Despite a shortage of kit and supplies Tytherington managed to raise a team during those years, playing in the Iron Acton & District League and later in the Wotton & District League.
 Ambrose Johnson was a Rock player in the 1930s and later in the 40s.
 He is the only one left alive from the 30s team to tell the story.

 In 1944–45 the club won the League & Cup double in the Iron Acton & District League.
 In 1945–46 Tytherington played in the Wotton & Dursley League and finished runners-up in the league and won the Berkeley Hospital Cup, beating Chipping Sodbury 5–4 in the final at Charfield.
 When the Bristol & Suburban League restarted in 1947–48 the Rocks Applied and was accepted into the First Division.
 This gave them Senior Amateur status in the Cup Competitions and they performed very well until being eliminated by one of Bristol's top clubs Bristol St George.
 Rocks were leading 4–0 at half-time but eventually lost 5–4.

 In 1947–48 Tytherington formed a youth team who were called the Pebbles.
 They played in the Gloucestershire Junior Boy's Association Football League.
 They played in this league until it disbanded in 1954–55.
 In the six years they were in the league, they reached the final of the Cup in 1952–53 but lost to Winterbourne Juniors 3–2 at Alveston.
 The next season they finished League Champions.

 In 1948–49 Rocks were drawn home to Thornbury Town in the G.F.A Senior Amateur Cup, there were 400 spectators at the game but Rocks were firmly beaten 4–0.

 Rocks struggled in the first two seasons back in the Suburban League and were relegated on both occasions, but they bounced back in 1949–50 winning promotion back to Division two after finishing runners-up to St Aldhelms.

 In the early 50s Tytherington ran a Reserve side in the Stroud League but it only ran for a couple of seasons due to a lack of players.
 They did however reach the final of the Berkeley Hospital Cup in 1953, beating Wickwar 5–4 in extra time.
 This had been the second attempt to run a Reserve side; the other was before the war, when they played in the Wotton & Dursley League.

 In 1956–57 Rocks reached the final of the G.F.A.
 Minor Cup but went down 5–1 to De-Veys at the Electricity Sports ground at St. Phillips.
 Through the 60s the club played most of the time in Division Three but by the end of the decade they had gradually slipped down the league to Division Five.